DmitryDubovikov/GO-task-manager/README.md

 ## How to check:

-POST and GET tasks with postman collection:
+POST and GET tasks using postman collection:
 GO-task-manager.postman_collection